 Cat owners ask many questions when it comes to what cats can and cannot eat.
 While some human foods seem like they would be tasty to cats, not all human food are safe for feline consumption.
 Even healthy foods like fruits and vegetables, which are incredibly beneficial to humans, are not always safe for a cat to eat.

-Tomatoes are one of those foods many humans love, some people really hate, and are a food that kitties often seem mesmerized by.
-We dived into the information available to learn whether or not cats can eat tomatoes.
-Let’s sit back and discover just what this food does to a kitty and if tomatoes are safe for feline snacks.
+Tomatoes are one of those foods many humans love, some people really hate and are a food that kitties often seem mesmerized by.
+We dived into the available information to learn whether cats can eat tomatoes.
+Let’s sit back and discover what this food does to a kitty and whether tomatoes are safe for feline snacks.

 What Are Tomatoes?